Introduction

 Concepts

-LiveKit SIP extends the core primitives—participant, room, and track—to include two additional concepts specific to SIP: trunks and dispatch rules.
+LiveKit telephony extends the core primitives—participant, room, and track—to include two additional concepts specific to telephony: trunks and dispatch rules.
 These concepts are represented by objects created through the API and control how calls are handled.

-Each caller, callee, and AI voice agent that participates in a call is a LiveKit participant.
-A SIP participant is like any other participant and can be managed using the participant APIs.
-They have the same attributes and metadata as any other participant, and have additional SIP specific attributes.
+A SIP participant is a LiveKit participant that represents a caller or callee in a call.
+SIP participants are the same as any other participant and are managed using the participant APIs.
+They have the same attributes and metadata as other participants, and have additional SIP specific attributes.

 For inbound calls, a SIP participant is automatically created for each caller.
-To make an outbound call, you create a SIP participant using the CreateSIPParticipant API to make the call.
+For outbound calls, you need to explicitly create a SIP participant using the CreateSIPParticipant API to make a call.

 Trunks

-LiveKit SIP trunks bridge your SIP provider and LiveKit.
-To use LiveKit, you must configure a SIP trunk with your telephony provider.
+LiveKit trunks bridge your third-party SIP provider and LiveKit.
+To use LiveKit, you must configure your SIP provider's trunking service to work with LiveKit.
 The setup depends on your use case—whether you're handling incoming calls, making outgoing calls, or both.

 Trunks can be region restricted to meet local telephony regulations.